johnjamescad/Project-4/README.md

 * [Machine Learning](#user-content-machine-learning)
 * [System Design](#user-content-system-design)

+### Project Summary
+Develop a machine learning model that can accurately predict the presence of heart disease based on patient information such as age, sex, blood pressure, cholesterol levels, and other relevant risk factors.

+### Project Objectives
+The project aims to develop a predictive model for early detection of heart disease using machine learning algorithms.
+By analyzing various medical and lifestyle factors, the model will provide accurate risk assessments for individuals, allowing for timely interventions and improved patient outcomes.

+### Target Audience
+Health conscious individuals who want to know whether they have heart disease based on some common features and some cardiac related test results.

 ### Data Source
 The dataset used for this project is the Cleveland Heart Disease dataset taken from the UCI repository, which covers 13 features and the diagnosis as listed below: